 Air pollution is the largest environmental health hazard in Asia and the Pacific.
-Currently, 92% of Asia-Pacific’s population – around 4 billion people – are exposed to unhealthy or toxic levels of air pollution.
-Each year, about 4 million people in Asia-Pacific (7 million people worldwide) die prematurely from air pollution related diseases.
-Thus, it is imperative and a big challenge to effectively mitigate air pollution in Asia Pacific.
+Currently, 92% of Asia-Pacific’s population—around 4 billion people—is exposed to unhealthy or toxic levels of air pollution.
+Each year, about 4 million people in Asia-Pacific (7 million people worldwide) die prematurely from air pollution-related diseases.
+Thus, it is imperative and a big challenge to effectively mitigate air pollution in Asia-Pacific.

-On October 30, 2018, a report titled “Air pollution in Asia and the Pacific: Science-based solutions” was released by the United Nations Environment Programme at the World Health Organisation’s first Global Conference on Air Pollution and Health in Geneva.
+On October 30, 2018, the United Nations Environment Program released a report titled “Air pollution in Asia and the Pacific: Science-based solutions” at the World Health Organisation’s first Global Conference on Air Pollution and Health in Geneva.
 This report is the first assessment of the air pollution outlook in Asia-Pacific.
-Taking the region’s considerable diversity into account, the report details 25 policy and technological measures to tackle air pollution, and groups these measures into three categories:
+Taking the region’s considerable diversity into account, the report details 25 policy and technological measures to tackle air pollution and groups these measures into three categories:

-In order to facilitate a better understanding, these measures can be further classified into two categories according to their effects on PM2.5: direct measures and indirect measures.
+To facilitate a better understanding, these measures can be further classified into two categories according to their effects on PM2.5: direct and indirect.
 All items in each category are presented in the following:

 Direct measures to tackle air pollution